 Travelling by air into the Turquoise Coast is the quickest one, and the airports of Bodrum, Dalaman, and Antalya have frequent flights from all over the country and from many capitals of Europe.
 The Greek islands off the Turquoise Coast have frequent timetables as well, so you can easily combine an island trip with the Turquoise Coast of Turkey.
 Busses are frequent to the cities of the coastline from all cities of Turkey.
 Unfortunately, there are no trains in the area and just let us know if you cannot arrange logistics around the coastline.

-Black Sea region of Republic of Turkey is our northern coastline between Georgia and Bulgaria.
+Black Sea region of the Republic of Turkey is our northern coastline between Georgia and Bulgaria.
 The landscape of quiet unforgiving pushing the people to the coastline to every flat area available and not allowing a crowded population inland.
-The mountains of the region create very fertile valleys and highlands between the Center of Anatolia and the Black Sea but limit the living spaces and agricultural areas very much.
+The mountains of the region create very fertile valleys and highlands between the Center of Anatolia and the Black Sea but limit the living spaces and agricultural areas.
 However, people living in this part of our country had learned to survive in harsh conditions and created a very diverse yet colorful culture.
 This situation attracts tourists from all over the world, and the number of hotels and agencies is growing day by day in different parts of the Black Sea.
 People are now able to see the big white cruise ships bringing tourists for day trips in Sinop, Amasra, or Trabzon in Summer, but the mountains hide an excessive amount of intact history and nature.

 What to do?